Brand association, brand endorsement, product placements, buzz marketing, viral marketing, brand identity, below the line activity, strategic fits.

 Well, these are the buzzwords which are gradually gaining currency in our very own desi tinsel town, “Bollywood”.
 In the recent blockbuster movie “Ta Ra Rum Pum”, the hero Saif Ali Khan (a NASCAR driver) drives a Chevrolet Aveo, uses Castrol GTX oil and Goodyear tyres for his car.

-Result: The sales of Chevrolet cars in India have been on the rise since then!
+Result: The sales of Chevrolet cars in

 Was it purely coincidental, huh?
 As a matter of fact, the Chevrolet Aveo that Saif Ali Khan drove in the movie was part of an endorsement-cum-marketing package estimated at Rs2.5 crore.